ebnerl1/usma_swarm/usma_files/Team_RAIDERS_StartGuide.md

         * `./clean_waypoints.sh`
 7. Navigate back to the usma_files directory
     * `cd ..`
-8. Update swarm_sync.sh line 12 with correct array of drone IP addresses
+8. -Optional- Update swarm_sync.sh line 12 with correct array of drone IP addresses
     * Before running, ensure that the wifi adapter is properly set up (see step 1 of Configure GCS Laptop Connections)
 9. Run swarm_sync.sh script in terminator
     * `./swarm_sync.sh`
+    * The script will prompt you for tail numbers
     * This will create new files in the /home/user1/blessed directory, then sync those files to each of the drones odroid folders
 10. Check each odroid folder to ensure proper syncing of individual files
     * Open up another terminator window